 Create a dropdown list in a report:

-- Insert a field using the field button in the dropdown or the [insert tool].
+- Insert a field using the field button in the toolbar or the insert button.

 - If desired, name the field by editing the Name property.